 - 1 tablespoon oil

-In a large bowl whisk together the flour, sugar, cinnamon, baking powder and salt.
-In a measuring jug mix the milk, maple syrup, egg and 1 tablespoon oil well.
-Add the wet to the dry ingredients and whisk until a thick and smooth batter forms.
+- Make apple fritter batter: In a large bowl whisk together the flour, sugar, cinnamon, baking powder and salt.
+Add the milk, maple syrup, egg and 1 tablespoon oil and whisk until a thick and smooth batter forms.

-- Check if your oil is hot enough by dropping a small amount of batter into it.
-If the batter browns and floats to the surface you're ready to go!
+- Check the oil: Check if your oil is hot enough by dropping a small amount of batter into it.
+If the batter browns and quickly floats to the surface you're ready to go!